-However, it will be necessary for us to collect your personal or sensitive information if you would like to access certain materials or services.
+However, it will be necessary for us to collect your personal or sensitive information if you would like to access certain NDSS products, education and support services or programs.
 If you choose to withhold the information we require, we may not be able to provide the services you have requested.

-Security of your information
+Security and storage of your information

 We take appropriate steps to protect your personal and sensitive information held by us from misuse, interference, unauthorised access, modification, loss or disclosure.
 This includes during storage, collection, processing, transfer and destruction of the information.